-(1) Monitoring of criteria pollutant background concentrations;

-(2) Quantifying population exposure to pollutants;

-- (3) Monitoring significant sources of pollutants or class category; - (4) Long-range transport of pollutants

-(5) Regional haze; and

-(6) Air quality characterization for attainment designations.
+- (1) Monitoring of criteria pollutant background concentrations; - (2) Quantifying population exposure to pollutants; - (3) Monitoring significant sources of pollutants or class category; - (4) Long-range transport of pollutants - (5) Regional haze; and - (6) Air quality characterization for attainment designations.

 The 2008 National Ambient Air Monitoring Strategy (NAAMS) establishes a monitoring site classification system for the national AQM network.
 State and Local Monitoring Stations (SLAMS) make up the primary component for determining criteria pollutant NAAQS compliance.
-The Department operates nine ambient air quality monitoring sites in North Dakota (Figure 1).
-A tenth site, the Theodore Roosevelt National Park - South Unit site at Painted Canyon (TRNP - SU), is operated by the Department in partnership with the National Park Service (NPS).
+The Department operates eight ambient air quality monitoring sites in North Dakota (Figure 1).
+A ninth site, the Theodore Roosevelt National Park - South Unit site at Painted Canyon (TRNP - SU), is operated by the Department in partnership with the National Park Service (NPS).
 All of the state operated sites and the partnership site at Painted Canyon have been designated SLAMS sites.
-Additionally, two sites (Hess Tioga Station A - South and Station B - North) have been established as SLAMS-like sites in order to characterize air quality in Williams County in response to the
+Additionally, one site (Hess Tioga Station NE) has been established as SLAMS-like sites in order